atsapura/CardManagement/article/About sowtware development.md

 As you can see objects are about their internal state and life cycle.
 So those three pillars of OOP make perfect sense in this context: we use inheritance to reuse certain state manipulations, encapsulation for state protection and polymorphism for treating similar objects the same way.
 Mutability as a default also makes sense, since in this context immutable object can't have a life cycle and has always one state, which isn't the most common case.

 Thing is when you look at a typical web application of these days, it doesn't deal with objects.
 Almost everything in our code has either eternal lifetime or no proper lifetime at all.
-Two most common kinds of "objects" are some sort of services like `UserService`, `EmployeeRepository` or some models/entities/DTOs or whatever you call them.
-Services have no logical state inside them, they die and born again exactly the same, we just recreate the dependency graph with a new database connection.
+Two most common kinds of "objects" are some sort of services like `UserService`, `EmployeeRepository` or some models/entities/DTOs or whatever you call them. [at this point I started to wonder, why not to use stateful/ stateless terms.
+Maybe you need 'this article is aimed at' disclaimer. ] Services have no logical state inside them, they die and born again exactly the same, we just recreate the dependency graph with a new database connection.
 Entities and models don't have any behavior attached to them, they are merely bundles of data, their mutability doesn't help but quite the opposite.
 Therefore key features of OOP aren't really useful for developing this kind of applications.
+[There could be expectation, that you've read classic Kingdom of noun](https://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html)

 What happens in a typical web app is data flowing: validation, transformation, evaluation and so on.
 And there's a paradigm that fits perfectly for that kind of job: functional programming.
 And there's a proof for that: all the modern features in popular languages today come from there: `async/await`, lambdas and delegates, reactive programming, discriminated unions (enums in swift or rust, not to be confused with enums in java or .net), tuples - all that is from FP.
 However those are just crumbles, it's very nice to have them, but there's more, way more.